 In earlier reports, we have highlighted the lack of sufficient routines to uncover possible money laundering in Swedbank.
-The bank is still being investigated in both Sweden, Estonia and the US.
+In October 2021 the Swedish Financial Supervisory Authority closed its investigations, but the bank is still being investigated in both Sweden, Estonia and the US.